Vaccine Information

 Feline Calicivirus

 Calicivirus is a common disease, especially in outdoor cats and shelter animals.
 It often causes an upper respiratory infection (coughing, sneezing, nasal and ocular discharge), but signs can become more severe depending on the strain of the virus and the immune status of the affected cat.
-This disease is commonly spread through cat-to-cat contact but can be spread in the air as well, making it important to vaccinate all cats, even cats that only live indoors.
-Even if a cat is not showing signs, it can carry the virus for many months or years and continue to spread it to other cats.
+This disease is commonly spread through cat-to-cat contact but can be spread in the air, making it necessary to vaccinate all cats, even cats that only live indoors.
+Even if a cat is not showing signs, it can carry the virus for many months or years and spread it to other cats.

 Feline Panleukopenia